Drivers with a history of tickets face more expensive car insurance rates. Learn how to save and compare rates today.

 |Insurance Company||Annual Rate After Distracted Driving|

 Racing is considered an exceptionally serious offense.
 Auto insurance carriers typically penalize racing convictions severely — in fact, Arizona car insurance rates increase by $1,827 per year following a citation for racing.
-That's a 147% increase on the typical annual car insurance rate in Arizona!
+That's a 147% increase versus the typical annual car insurance rate in Arizona.

 |Location||With a Racing Citation — Annual Rate||No Racing Citation — Annual Rate||Yearly Rate Increase|

 If you've been ticketed for racing, do your due diligence and find the cheapest rates.
 In Arizona, start with Allstate, offering rates 14 percent cheaper than the state average for drivers found guilty of racing.

 As one of the most serious driving violations, reckless driving is a certain way to end up paying more for auto insurance.
 Auto insurance companies raise prices by an average of $928 each year after reckless driving.
 That's 74% more than than the average auto insurance rate in Arizona, and 4% less than the national average price increase for a reckless driving ticket.

 |Location||With Reckless Driving — Annual Rate||No Reckless Driving — Annual Rate||Yearly Rate Increase|

 If you're looking for car insurance after a reckless driving ticket, compare insurance companies to get the most affordable rate.
 In Arizona, the most affordable carrier after reckless driving is USAA.

 |Insurance Company||Annual Rate With Reckless Driving|

 If you're looking for car insurance as a high-risk driver, the best thing to do is to shop around and find an affordable policy.